kohkimakimoto/altax/README.md

 * Developing a plugable system via composer like the `Grunt`.
 * Implementing a way of replacing a part of commandline string in the process function.
 * Writing proper comments in the source code.
+* Implementing process option to specify a current directory and user.